kartiiik7/ShellScript/README.md

-#For compiling Bash Program in Terminal use
+#For compiling Bash Program in Terminal use:
 bash filename.sh
-#For compiling Python Program in Terminal use
+#For compiling Python Program in Terminal use:
 python3 filename.py